Dessert trends statistics

 See insights from real restaurant operators which can help you benchmark your current and planned restaurant technology stack against your peers as we head into 2024 and beyond.

 Desserts are an indulgent comfort.
-Consumers continue turning to sweet treats for all of life’s celebrations even as the lingering effects of the pandemic tighten budgets.
+Consumers continue turning to sweet treats for all of life’s celebrations, embracing them as timeless favorites even as global economic pressures influence spending habits.

 The North American dessert market is projected to keep growing in the coming years.
-Experts expect the ice cream and frozen dessert sector to expand rapidly between 2022 and 2029.
-In a recent survey, 53% of consumers reported they had dessert in the past day, and 18% admit that they eat desserts once a week.
+Experts expect that the ice cream and frozen dessert sector will have expanded rapidly between 2022 and 2029.
+In a survey from late 2023, 53% of consumers reported they had dessert in the past day, and 18% admit that they eat desserts once a week.

 In the restaurant industry, 60% of operators offer desserts as a regular part of their menus.
-Desserts that require little prep, like cookies, cupcakes, and ice cream, are popular with consumers and have high-profit margins.
+The best desserts that require little prep, like cookies, cupcakes, cobbler, and ice cream, are popular with consumers and have high-profit margins.

 Menu Engineering Worksheet